snaplet/docs-old/docs/04-references/instant-database.md

 :::

 We are currently evaluating the feature to give developers an "instant database" to code, or run PR previews against.
 Each Snaplet Cloud Project receives a single PostgresQL server instance where multiple databases can be created.
+The database server is hosted in a [Fly Machine](https://fly.io/docs/reference/machines/) with 1 shared CPU, 1GB of RAM and 3GB of persistent volume.

 ## Overview